Frequently Asked

 What happens to the receipt if Orphograph closes?

-Every receipt remains verifiable against the Bitcoin chain using the published MIT verifier or any OpenTimestamps client.
+Every receipt remains checkable without us: the published MIT verifier confirms the receipt's structure offline, and any OpenTimestamps client confirms the commitment against the Bitcoin chain itself.
 The receipt is the instrument; this office is the issuer, not the trust anchor.